turingschool/backend-curriculum-site/module2/lessons/namespacing.md

 Can you imagine what happens when you have 400 lines in your routes file?!
 You'll be thankful these route blocks exist for organization alone.

-### Questions
+### Test Your Understanding
+By the end of this work period have a written response to each of the following questions.

-* Summarize what each of the following things does in the context of our routes file:
+* Describe what each of the following things does in the context of our routes file:
     * `scope`
     * `module`
     * `as`
     * `namespace`
 * Why might it be beneficial to have two controllers for Songs (one in `controllers/admin` and one just in `controllers`)?
+Would it have any downsides?
 * What about different routes?
 Would we ever want to have `/admin/songs` **and** `/songs`?
 Why or why not?